Freestanding Tub Buying Guide

 Solid Surface: Solid surface tubs come in resin and Pure Acrylic.
 Generally contemporary in design, resin tubs offer the look of stone without the significant weight.
 A high-quality composite material, resin is lightweight, yet durable, and can be formed into a plethora of shapes and sizes.

-Pure Acrylic is a solid color and consistency throughout as well, and has the benefit of being more substantial than standard acrylic tubs, which are made of of two sheets of acrylic with either air or insulation between.
-Solid surface tybs are generally easy to clean and care for.
+Pure Acrylic is a solid color and consistency throughout as well, and has the benefit of being more substantial than standard acrylic tubs, which are made of two sheets of acrylic with either air or insulation between.
+Solid surface tubs are generally easy to clean and care for.

 Tub Drilling Options